yoinknow/Documentation/usdyoink/how-it-launched.md

 ## 🎯 Why We Launched on Pump.fun

 {% hint style="info" %}
-We launched $YOINK on **pump.fun** because that's where the attention was at time of launch.
+We launched $YOINK on **pump.fun** because that's where the virality was at time of launch.

 Simple as that.
 Meet traders where they are, capture the eyeballs, build the community.